 How do you use carrier oils with essential oils to create a therapeutic blend?

-Do the same process with the essential oils.
+Go through the same process with the essential oils.
 Using the oily skin example again, using Geranium essential oil would be a good choice as it balances sebum production.
-Add some Palmarosa essential oil to the blend and you’ve got a great treatment for oily skin.
+Add Palmarosa essential oil to the blend, and you have an excellent blend for oily skin.

 Choosing the right carrier oil for your needs